Excerpts from patents of Douglas Torr

 In July 2001, a three-day meeting of the American Institute of Aeronautics and Astronautics (AIAA) was held in Utah.
 V. Roschin and S. Godin presented a paper: An Experimental Investigation of the Physical Effects in a Dynamic Magnetic System.
 (American Institute of Aeronautics and Astronautics 2001 Meeting, AIAA-2001-3660).
 The paper described an assembly of static and rotating magnets, which purportedly achieved a gravitational effect.
 The authors reported reductions in observed weight ranging up to 35%.
 However, the paper gave no theoretical basis for the result.

-Professor Timir Datta of the University of South Carolina and students and Dr. Ming Yin of Benedict University in Columbia, S.C. claim to have observed a gravitational effect in an experiment that placed a test mass in an electric field.
+Professor Timir Datta of the University of South Carolina and Dr. Ming Yin of Benedict College claim to have observed a gravitational effect in an experiment that placed a test mass in an electric field.
 They reported a change in weight of up to 6.4 parts in 106.
 An electric field was produced by an electrode pair comprised of a cone and a flat plate.

 Another contribution to the theoretical understanding of gravitational and electromagnetic effects and their interrelation can be found in J. G. Vargas & D. G. Torr, The Cartan–Einstein Unification with Teleparallelism and the Discrepant Measurement of Newton’s Constant G, in Foundations of Physics, 29, 145-200 (1999).